Auckland virtual human startup Soul Machines raises $57 million

-Soul Machines, the Auckland-based maker of virtual humans used for customer service, such as Air NZ's "Jamie", ANZ's "Sophie" and Mercedes-Benz' "Sarah", says it has closed another big funding round - this time US$40 million ($57m).
+Soul Machines, the Auckland-based maker of virtual humans used for customer service, such as Air NZ's "Sophie", ANZ's "Jamie" and Mercedes-Benz' "Sarah", says it has closed another big funding round - this time US$40 million ($57m).

 READ MORE: